Unlearning Theology

 One of the problems with church is that the perceptions we form of each other (and especially of those in leadership) are so piecemeal and asymmetric, often built up from small fragments of conversations (as well as hearsay and observation).
 The problem that created for me was training for ministry in a system that worshipped the cult of leadership.
 Being a good leader meant having authority and being authoritative means being right — doesn’t it?

-I don’t know and in away, I don’t really care.
-I’m not in that world and not about to return to it.
-Leadership is not a game I play, so I’m no longer inclined to spend time defining it.
+I don’t know and in a way, I don’t really care.
+I’m not in that world anymore and not about to return to it.
+Leadership is not a game I play; so I’m not inclined to spend time defining it.

 Which brings me back to the curse of being “right.”
 These days I’m much more interested in being honest that in being right.
 That means paying more attention to where one stands, in relation to the conversation, rather than the outcome of it.
 Good conversations matter more than winning strategies.
 I’m not jealous of the pyrrhic victories of those who would rather shut down other talkers than let ideas form and develop.
 What I want, most of all to resist, is the sordid temptation ot change my interpretation of reality for the sake of popularity or approval.